 Before we witness the reasons of this duo getting together, let us glance through the basics of Docker.

 Docker – the modern platform for high-velocity innovation, is the only independent container platform that enables organizations to seamlessly build, share and run any application, anywhere—from hybrid cloud to the edge. [source]

 List of Docker Terms:

-Docker is basically designed for server-based apps that execute in the background, it can’t be used for desktop apps, because of lack of integration of user interface between the tool and Windows host.
-Hence, amongst the Microsoft family of products, it turns apt for WCF, .NET console apps and other ASP .NET products.
+Docker is basically designed for server-based apps that execute in the background, it can’t be used for desktop apps, because of the lack of integration of user interface between the tool and Windows host.
+Hence, amongst the Microsoft family of products, it turns apt for WCF, .NET console apps, and other ASP .NET products.

 Let us now go through the major pointers as to why software companies go with Docker to achieve their goals amidst stiff competition.

-This calls for one of the biggest reasons to choose Docker while developing with .NET framework or .NET Core.
-The significant amount to contribution being given by Microsoft, to the Docker community has been on an increasing spree.
+This calls for one of the biggest reasons to choose Docker while developing with the .NET framework or .NET Core.
+The significant amount to the contribution being given by Microsoft, to the Docker community has been on an increasing spree.

 Docker workflows are being seamlessly integrated in VS and other environments.
 These tools create a great experience for users to integrate with Docker and hence while executing the code, the .NET family makes use of the Docker components and the containers.

 With Docker embedding itself in the Microsoft range of products, users find it easy and secure to transfer containers from one host to a new one.